rmaicle/latex-templates/guide-doc/06_markdown.md

 using the `\lstinputlisting` command.
 However, as of last testing, source code files could only be included from the same directory as the source markdown files.

+The caption here may be formatted using LaTeX commands like `\texttt` to make it a teletype text.

 ~~~{style=syntax}
 \lstinputlisting[options]{file}